Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

-\begin{subcase} Suppose that $v$ is incident with precisely one big face, say $f_{4}$.
-If $v$ receives at least $1$ from $f_{4}$, then the final charge of $v$ is at least $5 - 6 + 1 = 0$.
+\begin{subcase} Suppose that $v$ is incident with exactly one $4^{+}$-face, says $f_{4}$.
+If $v$ receives at least $1$ from $f_{4}$, then the final charge is at least $5 - 6 + 1 = 0$.
 So we may assume that $v$ receives less than $1$ from $f_{4}$.
-Notice that $f_{4}$ is incident with at least one big vertex, thus $f_{4}$ is a $4$-face with exactly one big vertex and it sends $2/3$ to $v$.
+By \autoref{OneBigVertex} and (R2), the face $f_{4}$ is a $4$-face incident with exactly one big vertex.
+Clearly, the vertex $v$ receives $2/3$ from $f_{4}$.